 On June 22, 1981, Catherine Schilling, a 21-year-old Georgetown University student, was found raped and murdered in Rock Creek Park in Washington, D.C.
 She was nude and had been shot five times in the head.

-On July 20, 1981, Donald Eugene Gates, 30, was arrested for failing to appear in court on an unrelated case.
-Gates, who had been arrested six times for robbery and assault between 1980 and 1981, gave up a hair sample as part of a processing procedure.
+On July 20, 1981, Donald Eugene Gates, 30, was arrested for failing to appear in court on an unrelated case and gave up a hair sample as part of a processing procedure.

 Gates was charged with the rape and murder after a police informant, Gerald Mack Smith, claimed that he and Gates were drinking in the park when Gates said he wanted to rob the victim, but when she resisted, he killed her.
 Smith later picked out Gates’ photo.
 He was paid $50 for the initial tip and $250 for picking out the photograph.
 In all, Smith would be paid $1,300 for his help on the case.

 At Gates’ trial in 1982, key testimony came from FBI forensic analyst Michael Malone who said that Gates’ hairs were “microscopically indistinguishable” from hairs found on the victim’s body.
 A paid police informant also testified that Gates had confessed the crime to him.

 On September 16, 1982, Gates was convicted.
 He was sentenced to 20 years to life in prison.